Extreme Sounds: Lessons in a Noisy World

 - Use your separate computer, tablet, or phone with speakers as your source of sound in this experiment.
 Search for a website or app that will let you play sound at a constant volume, like white noise or a tone generator.
 Make sure the device's volume stays constant throughout all your trials.
 Music and videos are not a good source of sound for this experiment since their volume can fluctuate.

 - Move your phone, or the sound meter away from the speaker 1 meter (39.4 inches) and take another three decibel readings.
+Each time, save your data and make sure to use a calibrated sound sensor for your recordings.

 - Repeat the measurements at 2, 4, 8, and 10 meters away from the speaker.